 Waterworks-Lamson Litespeed F 4/5/6 Fly Reel Review

 I have always viewed Waterworks-Lamson as one of the more innovative—or even daring—companies in fly fishing.
 Constantly thinking outside the box, their products often push the envelope of design and really set themselves apart from many others on the market.
-Remember the Center Axis integrated rod/reel they introduced a few years back?
+For example, remember the Center Axis integrated rod/reel they introduced a few years back?
 It doesn't get much more unique than that!

-The new Litespeed F marks the 6th generation (where has the time gone?!) of the popular series.
-Redesigned from the ground up, these reels appear to be significantly improved in all aspects.
-Let's dig in deeper and take a closer look at my personal 4/5/6 model to critique its build quality and performance!
+The new Litespeed F marks the sixth generation (where has the time gone?!) of the popular series.
+These reels are redesigned from the ground up and offer significant improvements in looks and function.
+So let's dig in deeper and take a closer look at my personal 4/5/6 model to critique its build quality and performance!

 Reel Size: 4/5/6